Hide Filter Options

 Habitat: It grows in montane to penalpine grassland, shrubland, bogs and flushes.

-Flowering: Summer [October to March]
+Flowering: Summer [October - March]

 Fruiting: